On Veteran’s Day, let us take a look at the San Diego Padres’ rich history of using the camo uniforms to honor the U.S. military.

-The grass at Petco Park, in its alternating shades of green rows, which sometimes are straight, other times slightly crossing, are crisp and sparkling.
+In its alternating shades of green rows, the grass at Petco Park, which sometimes is straight, other times slightly crossing, is crisp and sparkling.
 The brownish hue from the dirt radiates.
-The senses, as you walk up to the field from the north side entrance, amidst the Park at the Park in right field, are completely bombarded by these radiant, bright contrasts.
+As you walk up to the field from the north side entrance, amidst the Park at the Park in right field, the senses are completely bombarded by these radiant, bright contrasts.

 But what really grabs your attention, what really causes the skin to tingle, are the perfectly in-line military officers and enlisted soldiers, in their various dress, standing at attention or a rigid at-ease, down both sides of the foul lines.
 More so, it is the Marine Band and Honor Guard marching into center field, and possibly a huge American flag spanning the outfield with a spatter of patriotic fireworks.
-It is at this point that you see the specialty that the San Diego Padres have created for their town and its military tradition.
+At this point, you see the specialty that the San Diego Padres have created for their town and its military tradition.
 This is Military Appreciation Sunday.
 It happens every Sunday, for home games, at Petco Park.

 Then, in 2000, they came up with the great idea of wearing the camo unis to further demonstrate their appreciation.
 Ultimately, in 2008, the Padres began wearing those unis and honoring the military every Sunday home game, Memorial Day, Independence Day, and Labor Day.
 The event and uniforms have been so successful that you frequently see many other teams doing it across the Major Leagues– of course, not with quite the same underlying fundamental home field result as that in San Diego.

-The direct official ties from the San Diego Padres to the U.S. military began in November,1995, with the establishment of the Padres’ Military Affairs Department.
+The direct official ties from the San Diego Padres to the U.S. military began in November 1995, with the Padres’ Military Affairs Department’s establishment.
 This was the first such tie in professional sports.
 Furthermore, the San Diego Padres were also first to continuously fly the POW/MIA flag at all home games.

-In 1996, the Padres’ ownership designed the position of Director of Military Affairs and staffed it with Captain John C. Ensch, USN, Ret, (AKA Capt.
+In 1996, the Padres’ ownership designed the position of Director of Military Affairs.
+It staffed it with Captain John C. Ensch, USN, Ret, (AKA Capt.
 Jack), solidifying their ongoing efforts to reach out to the military community.
-Captain Jack is a highly decorated military hero who flew countless missions during the Vietnam war and elsewhere.
+Captain Jack is a highly decorated military hero who flew countless missions during the Vietnam War and elsewhere.

 Military appreciation events at Petco Park also serve as a stage to promote the continuing outreach services for military personal from around the country.
 One noticeable program is the Wounded Warrior Project.
 Gary Sinise, aka Lt.
-Dan from “Forrest Gump”, appeared at the park in 2014 to talk about the project’s success in building homes for the Wounded Warriors.
+Dan from “Forrest Gump,” appeared at the park in 2014 to talk about the project’s success in building homes for the Wounded Warriors.
 Sales of Padres’ military merchandise also aid the project, many times being donated to the San Diego Fisher House, which helps families stay together during hospitalization for injury, illness, or disease.
-Throughout the year, San Diego Padres players make appearances at local military bases and various in-port aircraft carriers for certain events, always honoring the working soldier.
+San Diego Padres players make appearances at local military bases and various in-port aircraft carriers for certain events throughout the year, always honoring the working soldier.

-The trademark of the San Diego Military Appreciation events have been the various camo unis that the players have donned.
-The first camo uniform to appear on the field for the San Diego Padres was the Army “Woodland Design”.
+The San Diego Military Appreciation events’ trademark has been the various camo unis that the players have donned.
+The first camo uniform to appear on the San Diego Padres field was the Army “Woodland Design.”
 This uni was utilized from 2000 through 2005.
 It is known as the “jungle camo” because it was modeled after the uniforms used by the Army in the Vietnam war.
 The uniform features a mixture of darks in brown, green, and beige.
 The “Padres” across the front, the name and number on the back, and the SD on the left sleeve were in plain white.

 The result of the camo was a very loud statement that caught the eye.
 The hat was the same green featured in the uniform with a bronzish SD that was outlined in black.
 An undershirt, short sleeve or long, could be worn, which was the same dark green.

 As the San Diego Padres moved into the 2016 season, they transitioned their Military Appreciation Sunday camo jerseys once again.
-With permission from the U.S. Navy, the new jersey is a digital camo jersey in the colors of the U.S. Navy working uniform, “type 1”.
+With permission from the U.S. Navy, the new jersey is a digital camo jersey in the U.S. Navy working uniform colors, “type 1”.
 The colors of this jersey are deck gray, haze gray, black, and Navy blue.
-The sailors who don the Navy uniform refer to them as “Blueberries”.
+The sailors who don the Navy uniform refer to them as “Blueberries.”
 Along with this jersey, the ballplayers wear the “old” traditional blue hat with white SD and grey pants.
-Unfortunately, as of the end of 2016, the “Blueberries”, which are considered the most hated uniform of the military, will be phased out over the next couple years.
-The new look of the Navy, called the NWU Type III uniform, will feature a green and tan camouflage colored pattern.
-Maybe this is a foreshadow to what the next generation of Padres Military Appreciation Sunday camo jerseys will look like.
+Unfortunately, as of the end of 2016, the “Blueberries,” which are considered the most hated uniform of the military, will be phased out over the next couple of years.
+The Navy’s new look called the NWU Type III uniform will feature a green and tan camouflage colored pattern.